Floor, ceiling and the space between: Rational parameters

-yields the pair equality $(x_1,y_1) = (x_2,y_2)$, the function in \eqref{eq-fun} is an injection.
+implies the equality of the pairs $(x_1,y_1) = (x_2,y_2)$, the function in \eqref{eq-fun} is an injection.
 If $a=1$, then the function in \eqref{eq-fun} is a bijection as its domain and its codomain have the same number of elements.
 Let $a > 1$.
 Then, by $a<b$, we also get $b>1$.
 Since the set $\bigl\llbracket 0 , b^2-1 \bigr\rrbracket$ and the range of the function \eqref{eq-fun} have the same number of elements (namely, $b^2$), and since the maximum of the function is

 which is strictly greater than $b^2 - 1$, it is not possible that $\bigl\llbracket 0 , b^2-1 \bigr\rrbracket$ is a subset of the range.
 In particular, then $1$ is not in the range of the function defined in \eqref{eq-fun}.
 This proves the claim. \end{proof}